Electronic information exchange

 The FAL Convention encourages the use of modern information and communication technology and, in particular, electronic exchange of information, including electronic data interchange (EDI), to transmit information related to maritime transport.
 In order to achieve this objective, the information contained in the standardized forms contained in the Convention (FAL Forms) have been formatted using the appropriate standard codes found in the directories of the United Nations/Electronic Data Interchange for Administrations, Commerce and Transport (UN/EDIFACT).
 Its principal focus is to facilitate national and international maritime transactions through the simplification and harmonization of processes of electronic business, procedures and information flows, thereby contributing to the growth of electronic exchange of information in maritime transport.

 According to the Standard 1.3 bis, Public Authorities have to establish systems for the electronic exchange of information by 8 April 2019.
 A period of no less than 12 months for transition to the mandatory use of the systems shall be provided from the date of the introduction of such systems.
 A new Recommended Practice encourages the use of the "single window" concept, to enable all the information required by public authorities in connection with the arrival, stay and departure of ships, persons and cargo, to be submitted via a single portal without duplication.
+The obligation to create systems for the electronic interchange of information established by Standard 1.3bis does not refer specifically to "single window", so the Contracting Governments can use system other than it to comply with this obligation too.

 To facilitate to the clearance and inspection period for ships in port, the FAL Committee has taken joint initiative together with other IMO bodies for the "Online access to certificates and documents required to be carried on board ships".